At a glance

-The Genetic Resources Collection (GRC) at the Burke Museum stores tissues from a wide variety of wild animals for current and future research, and includes one of the largest avian tissue collections in the world.
+The Genetic Resource Collection (GRC) at the Burke Museum is one of the largest such collections in the world.
+It includes the following: